All the world is nuts about

 - Scrub the sweet potatoes, place them on the baking sheet, and bake them for 1 hour or until they are soft when gently squeezed.

 - To serve, cut a lengthwise slit into each of the sweet potatoes but don't cut all the way through.
 Widen the potato openings and spoon a generous portion of the warmed stewed vegetables into the cavities.
+Garnish each serving with a fresh herb sprig and sprinkle the top generosly with the toasted almonds.

 Dipped in seasoned hazelnuts and oven roasted, this eggplant creation makes friends quickly as a side dish that enhances any meal.
 Lovers of this vegetable adore it almost any way it is served but will find this simply prepared creation especially satisfying because the flavors are not obscured with heavy seasonings.